streamC31/CITS5503_Sem2/Labs/CITS5503_Template_Labs6-9.md

 print(f"Instance created with ID: {instance_id}")
 print(f"Public IP address: {public_ip}")
 ```

+Noted that in the creation of the new EC2 instance, the security group must be allowed for inbound traffic for either ports.
+Or it won't be access for the Django app in the following step.

 ### [Step 2] Install and configure Fabric on your VM

 Starting from installing fabric via the command `pip install fabric`, and create a config file inside "~/.ssh":